sevenreup/cphiri.dev/src/routes/blog/pages/duwa-first-look.md

 Even in its current state, Duwa is fully functional, and I'm excited to see how it grows as I continue to refine it.
 I’d love to hear your feedback as you experiment with it!

 ---
-**Bonus:** Created a simple vscode extension for adding support for Duwa to vscode, for now you will only get syntax highlighting but working on adding more features.
+**Bonus:** I created a simple vscode extension for adding support for Duwa to vscode, for now, you will only get syntax highlighting but working on adding more features.
 Search for `Duwa Language` in the vscode extension tab, or download [here](https://marketplace.visualstudio.com/items?itemName=sevenreup.duwa-lang)

 ## Future Development